JamieTaylor94/jt-domain-driven-design-example/README.md

 ## Infrastructure

 The infrastructure layer includes all the external components and services used by our application.
-This includes things like databases, message queues, file systems, and external services.
+This includes databases, message queues, file systems, and external services.
+Interfaces belong in the domain layer so that we can switch out underlying services from the infrastructure layer.

 ## Presentation

 The presentation layer is responsible for interacting with the main application.
 In this repository, we provide an example of an API controller that directly calls the corresponding handler.
-It's important to note that the presentation layer should not have direct access to the business logic in the domain layer.
+The presentation layer should not have direct access to the business logic in the domain layer.
 Instead, it communicates with the application layer, which acts as a bridge between the presentation layer and the domain layer.

 ## Benefits of Domain-Driven Design